 4. What are the community's responsibilities during the development, distribution, and approval of new Flood Insurance Rate Maps (FIRMs)?

-The floodplain administrator and other community officials should be involved with FEMA from the initial mapping needs assessment, through the scoping phase of the study/mapping project all the way through to the adoption of the effective FIRM and Flood Insurance Study (FIS) report into their floodplain management ordinance.
-This involvement may include validating map update needs during the mapping needs assessment; participating in scoping and community coordination meetings before, during, and after the preparation of the FIRM; identifying topographic and base map data sources; reviewing data and mapping products; providing outreach materials to the general public; and serving as the local repository for previously effective and effective Flood Hazard Boundary Maps, FIRMs, FIS reports, and Letters of Map Change.
+If a community will receive a new or revised FIRM as part of a Risk Mapping, Assessment, and Planning (Risk MAP) project, the floodplain administrator and other community officials should be involved with FEMA from the initial Discovery phase of the flood risk project all the way through to the adoption of the effective FIRM and Flood Insurance Study (FIS) report into their floodplain management ordinance.
+This involvement may include validating map update needs; participating in Discovery and other Risk MAP meetings before, during, and after the preparation of the FIRM; identifying topographic and base map data sources; reviewing data and mapping products; providing outreach materials to the general public; and serving as the local repository for previously effective and effective Flood Hazard Boundary Maps, FIRMs, FIS reports, and Letters of Map Change.

 Each time FEMA provides a National Flood Insurance Program (NFIP) participating community with new flood hazard information, the community is required to adopt or amend its floodplain management ordinances based on the new data.
 The newly adopted or amended ordinances must adopt the revised data and meet or exceed the minimum requirements of the NFIP for that type of data.
 FEMA, working closely with the NFIP State Coordinator and the community, will ultimately determine whether the community has compliant floodplain management ordinances through a review and approval process.